My Gluten-Free Food and Lifestyle Blog. The beginning…

 Sorting everything out has always been a little chaotic and disorganized for me and generally for my family too, but in the end, that’s what has made our life an interesting and rewarding journey.

-Like most families, we’ve had our challenges, our fair share of setbacks, and our best-laid plans and traditions have many times needed reinventing along the way.
+Like most families, we’ve had our challenges and our fair share of setbacks, and our best-laid plans and traditions have many times needed reinventing along the way.

-In 2011 I was diagnosed with celiac disease; since then, my daughter has also received that diagnosis.
-For us and others who have celiac disease, eating gluten-free is not a choice but a necessity.
+In 2011, I was diagnosed with celiac disease; since then, my daughter has also received that diagnosis.
+Eating gluten-free is not a choice but a necessity for us and others with celiac disease.
 For family and friends who join us at our table, eating gluten-free does not mean you need to compromise flavor, palatability, taste, and texture.

 - Enjoying well-prepared foods and meals made with fresh and wholesome ingredients, free of wheat, barley, and rye.